NenaS97/Troubleshooting_Common_Issues/README.md

 ## View the Live Site

-You can view the live HTML version of this guide at:
+You can view the live HTML version of this documentation at:

 👉 **[https://nenas97.github.io/Troubleshooting_Common_Issues/]**